moremeyou/Obsidian-Tag-Buddy/README.md

 ## ✅ To Do:
 - [ ] BUG: Mobile modal input focus
 - [ ] BUG: Remove extra space if removing between words
-- [ ] BUG: Summaries aren’t showing tagged lists
+- [*] BUG: Summaries aren’t showing tagged lists
 - [ ] BUG: New note tag issue
+- [ ] Better button/icons
+- [ ] Summary improvments
-- [ ] Sort tag summary dropdown option
+	- [ ] Move to section is a dropdown of headers
-- [ ] Specify copy to section prefix in tag-summary code block Ex: Section 1(-)
+	- [ ] Copy to section prefix in tag-summary code block Ex: Section 1(-)
+	- [ ] Add checkboxes for summary items.
+Check these to batch move/copy/bake/remove items
+	- [ ] Add move to file option and/or header, as well as header section like now
 - [ ] Edit tag text modal (options for this instance, all in note, across vault?)
 	- [ ] Simple actions like ‘convert all tags to lower case’
 	- [ ] Separate nested tags (part of the edit modal above?)
-- [ ] Add checkboxes for summary items.
-Check these to batch move/copy/bake/remove items
-- [ ] Add move to file option and/or header, as well as header section like now
 - [ ] Refactor settings
-- [ ] Add sort type (recent) option in codeblock
 - [ ] If tag in a header, add paragraph immediatley below to summary
 - [ ] Command/modal to create a summary note from tag
 - [ ] Add to section functionality checks for selected text
-- [ ] Possible undo/redo without switching to edit mode?
-Notices or buttons.
 - [ ] ON-GOING: Refactoring and cleanup

 ## 👍 Support a buddy